Actively Recruiting

 • Diffuse leptomeningeal disease

-• Received bevacizumab within last 3 months
+• Use of bevacizumab within 3 months prior

-• Clinically significant brain mass effect or midline shift
+• Clinically significant mass effect or midline brain shift

-• Prior diagnosis of immunodeficiency
+• Prior immunodeficiency diagnosis

-• Interstitial lung disease, active pneumonitis, or history thereof
+• Interstitial lung disease or active pneumonitis

 • Active hepatitis B or C infection

-• HIV-positive on antiretroviral therapy
+• HIV infection on antiretroviral therapy

 • Prior or concurrent malignancy interfering with study assessments